eqvaldi/releases/README.md

-Release5.0 (V5-DEV)
+Release4.5 (V5-DEV)

 - Bump Armbian to 26.xx.0
-- Bump Debian to 13.5
+- Bump Debian to 13.6
-- Bump linux kernels to 2026.7.xx.
+- Bump linux kernels to 2026.7.29.
-- Add Jetson-nano ssh/serial only. (no display out)
 - Add Ubuntu support for only: minimal/XFCE/Cinnamon.
 - Add UEFI support for AARCH64 and RISCV64.

-Release4.x (V4-DEV)
+- Switch to a new data compression format.
+(From 7zip to xz)

-- Bump Armbian to 26.05.0
+- Bump Armbian to 26.08.0
-- Bump Debian to 13.4
-- Bump linux kernels to 2026.4.7.
+- Bump linux kernels to 2026.7.29.

 Release4.1 (V4-LTS)
 - Bump Armbian to 26.05.0